raffaelj/cpmultiplane.rlj.me/_docs/en.md

 # CpMultiplane

 CpMultiplane is a simple, lightweight php frontend, that is based on the fast and headless [Cockpit CMS][1].
 It is meant to be used by developers, who need a base to create individual websites.
-If you search for a One-Click-Solution, this is the wrong place for you.
+If you search for a one-click solution, this is the wrong place for you.

 CpMultiplane is not finished, yet, but I already use it in production for a few small websites.